 Top Ten Halloween Candy Favorites

-Halloween Candy, Halloween Memories
+Halloween Candy and Halloween Memories

 Once a year, without fail, you'll be visited by hordes of nasty little monsters in various costumes, all begging for a free candy handout.
 Why not give them the very best?
-This year's favorite Halloween candy is a mixed bag of chocolate, sweet-sour, and miscellaneous super-sweetness.
+The best Halloween candy is a mixed bag of chocolate, sweet-sour, and miscellaneous super-sweetness.
 When I was a kid, it was all about volume -- that's why we went out with pillow-cases instead of little bags -- and we pretty much assumed that much of what we got was going to be unacceptable.
 Our haul might have awesome like Snickers, Reese's, and Kit Kats, but it also might be polluted with the likes of Mary Janes, Bats, and Bit o Honey (which not even my little brother could be persuaded to trade for).

 According to recent internet surveys, the most popular Halloween candies are as follows: